-Extracting and decryption process, same as encryption after the authentication process are realized through Win32 functions LsaUnprotectMemory and LsaProtectMemory1.
+Extracting and decryption process, same as encryption after the authentication process, are realized through Win32 functions LsaUnprotectMemory and LsaProtectMemory1.
 And since these functions are used in the operating system equally with other functions, they can be used by other programs, for example, hack tools.
-Using the specific algorithm that is used by Mimikatz, these tools can call for LsaUnprotectMemory, getting the “raw” password as well as its hash in the console.
+Using the specific algorithm that Mimikatz uses, these tools can call for LsaUnprotectMemory, getting the “raw” password as well as its hash in the console.

 The problem of such tool usage hides inside of the mechanisms of CPU and OS interaction.
 After the Windows boot record is initialized, your processor creates virtual memory levels, called “rings”, that are isolated from each other.
-Instructions set on the processor are on the Ring 0, motherboard-related devices drivers are on the Ring 1, operating system basic processes and periphery device drivers are placed on Ring 2.
-The whole operating system (the part of it which is interacted by the user) is placed on Ring 32.
-Programs that are operating on separate rings are not able to interact.
-Hence, hack tools must be something bigger than the simple programs: to operate successfully, they need to be launched on the same ring with periphery devices drivers and system processes.
+Instructions set on the processor are on Ring 0, motherboard-related devices drivers are on Ring 1, and operating system basic processes and periphery device drivers are placed on Ring 2.
+The whole operating system (the part of it which is interacted with by the user) is placed on Ring 3.
+2. Programs that are operating on separate rings are not able to interact.
+Hence, hack tools must be something bigger than simple programs: to operate successfully.
+They must be launched on the same ring with periphery devices drivers and system processes.
 And Mimikatz is designed to fit these criteria.

-If the virus is implemented so deep in the system, it may take the control of the whole computer.
-Fortunately, Mimikatz is created to dig the passwords from the system, so it is not able to break your Windows down.
-But if cybercriminals who developed and distributed the trojan virus have decided to use Mimikatz to hack the passwords, what is the problem for these guys to use another low-level tool to make your system malfunction?
+If the virus is implemented so deep in the system, it may take control of the whole computer.
+Fortunately, Mimikatz is created to dig the passwords from the system, so it cannot break your Windows down.
+But suppose cyber criminals who developed and distributed the trojan virus have decided to use Mimikatz to hack the passwords.
+What is the problem for these guys to use another low-level tool to make your system malfunction?

 About Mimikatz and ransomware joint action

-Infecting the corporate network is not an easy thing.
-To do it, the initial virus (usually – trojan), that will inject the ransomware later, must have access to all computers in this network.
+Infecting the corporate network is not easy.
+To do it, the initial virus (usually – a trojan), that will inject the ransomware later must have access to all computers in this network.
 And Mimikatz is called to grant this access to malware distributors.

 To perform a successful crack of all computers in the network, Mimikatz must be injected on the computer that has the administrator user account.
-It can be the system administrator’s PC, as well as the computer of the secretary or one of the workers – whichever, the main criteria are an administrator user account.
-With such an account, Mimikatz is able to hack the passwords of all computers that are connected to the attacked network.
-After the passwords were cracked, trojan, which previously injected the hack tool, injects the ransomware in all computers in that network, and then launches the encryption process with a backdoor, that was injected together with hacking utility.
+It can be the system administrator’s PC, as well as the computer of the secretary or one of the workers – whichever.
+The main criteria are an administrator user account.
+With such an account, Mimikatz can hack the passwords of all computers that are connected to the attacked network.
+After the passwords were cracked, trojan, which previously injected the hack tool, injects the ransomware in all computers in that network and then launches the encryption process with a backdoor that was injected together with hacking utility.

-All modern global attacks were done in such away.
+All modern global attacks were made in such a way.
 World-wide attack of WannaCry and its derivatives was done exactly because of the joint activity of Mimikatz and mentioned ransomware.
-It looked like these attacks were enough massive to make all needed corrections in the network safety of big organizations.
+It looked like these attacks were massive enough to make all needed corrections in the network safety of big organizations.
 But nowadays, in 2020, American hospitals are suffering from ransomware attacks that are executed in the same way.
-The biggest share of corporation-wide attacks is after DOPPELPAYMER ransomware, that collaborates with Mimikatz and trojan virus to infect the whole network and ask for the huge ransom that depends on the company size.
+The biggest share of corporation-wide attacks is after DOPPELPAYMER ransomware, which collaborates with Mimikatz and trojan virus to infect the whole network and ask for the huge ransom that depends on the company size.
 Besides the file encryption, the developers of DOPPLEPAYMER also steal the data of the company they have attacked.

 How to avoid ransomware attack in your network?